oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

     Make sure that you've selected your *root* compartment first.
 Then click **Create Policy**.

     The first policy is for Non-Administrative users.
-These are members of previously created OCI Group.
+These users are members of previously created OCI Group.

     OCI Group needs the following privileges (assuming OCI Group is called *OCI_Chocolate-Group* and compartment's name is *Box-of-Chocolates*):